project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 In case you are running a version lesser than 1.4, ensure that you execute the following command:

-- Run `cassandra.cql` file  \\ Creates schema and tables until release-1.3
+- Run `cassandra.cql` file  to Creates schema and tables until release-1.3

 Executing the command, ensures that your schemas and tables fall in line with upgradation requirements.